CLUES-Emory/Milk-PFAS-Opentrons-Protocols/README.md

 Python-based Opentrons Flex protocols and labware definitons for high-throughput PFAS extraction from human milk using 96-well Enhanced Matrix Removal (EMR) cleanup.
 These protocols automate the sample preparation workflow described in:

-> **A Scalable Method for Quantitation of Trace-Level Per-and Polyfluoroalkyl Substances (PFAS) in Human Milk**
+> **A Scalable Method for Quantitation of Per-and Polyfluoroalkyl Substances (PFAS) in Human Milk**
 > [Author list and journal citation to be added upon publication]

 ## Overview

 This repository contains three Python protocols for the Opentrons Flex liquid handler that together automate the extraction of 23 PFAS from 300 µL of human milk.
-The workflow processes a full 96-well plate (72 samples + 24 QA/QC materials) in approximately 3 hours of preparation time, with minimal manual intervention.
+The workflow processes a full 96-well plate (72 samples + 24 QC materials) in approximately 2 hours of preparation time, with minimal manual intervention.

 The protocols use the Opentrons Flex 96-channel 1000 µL pipette, which operates on all 96 wells simultaneously.